dmpeters/flask_boilerplate/README.md

 # Flask Boilerplate

-This was create to stream line setting up Flask applications up
+A keep it simple stupid (kiss) boilerplate I use when setting up Flask a applications.

 ## Instructions